Tuesday, 31 July 2012

 There are lots of fantastic recipes for Tarte Tatin.
 Here’s Felicity Cloate’s version of How to cook the perfect Tarte Tatin.
 I'd use less sugar just like Grandma!

-And it’s Le Tour de France and a chance to see the amazing scenery of this beautiful country.
+And it’s Le Tour de France on TV just now and a chance to see the amazing scenery of this beautiful country.
 Have you got a favourite French dessert?

 Wednesday, 4 July 2012